The Marvellous Miss Take

 The Marvellous Miss Take is a 2014 stealth video game developed by Wonderstruck and published by Rising Star Games.
 The player character Sophia Take is the heiress to her great-aunt's art collection, which is sold off to private collectors.
 The objective of the game is to steal the collection, displayed in art galleries across London, while avoiding security measures such as guards and cameras.
 Designed to have only nonviolent gameplay, the game was released in November 2014 for Windows and macOS.
-Reviewers praised the diversity of mechanics offered by additional player characters besides Sophia, but criticised the level design as repetitive and inhibiting gameplay.
+Reviewers praised the variety of mechanics offered by additional player characters besides Sophia, but criticised the level design as repetitive and inhibiting gameplay.

 Gameplay

 The Marvellous Miss Take is a 3D stealth video game.
 The player character Sophia Take (also known as Miss Take) is the heiress to her great-aunt's art collection, which is sold off to private collectors.
 Miss Take retrieves her inheritance by heisting the collection, which is displayed across twenty-five art galleries in London.
 To evade security measures such as guards and cameras, the player can avoid their field of vision, make noise to distract them, or use gadgets such as noisemakers or teleporters.
 After successfully stealing from a gallery, the player can replay the level with two other characters, Harry and Daisy, each with different gameplay mechanics; the galleries change slightly depending on which character is being played.